Introduction to stress

 Effects of stress on salivary flow and components:

 Bruxism is the clinical term for the grinding or clenching of teeth while asleep 58.
 There is a lot of evidence suggesting a positive correlation between physiological stress and bruxism 59-63.
 However, some studies did not find any association between bruxism and stress 64, 65.
-Along with bruxism, individuals suffering from anxiety also often report other oral-related symptoms, including difficulties with chewing/swallowing food and dry mouth 66 and jaw-related problems are also often associated with bruxism 58.
+Along with bruxism, individuals suffering from anxiety also often report other oral-related symptoms, including difficulties with chewing/ swallowing food, dry mouth 66 and jaw-related problems 58.
+All these factors affect the overall progression of periodontal diseases.

 Response to periodontal treatment: